Prince Waikiki Hotel Review, Oahu, Hawaii.

-When an invitation to experience Prince Waikiki popped up in my inbox, I was excited, to say the least!
-I’d been curiously following the progress of the hotel’s US$55 million dollar renovation and had been super impressed with what I’d seen so far.
+When an invitation to experience Prince Waikiki popped up in my inbox, I was super excited.
+I’d been curiously following the progress of their $55 million dollar renovation and had been impressed with what I’d seen so far.

-- Indoor and outdoor gathering spaces have been incorporated throughout.
+- Indoor and outdoor gathering spaces were incorporated throughout

-And it’s not only about a physical transformation; the hotel has shifted its focus to provide more personalised guest services and a “modern artful experience” for travellers.
+And it’s not only about a physical transformation; the hotel has shifted its focus to provide more personalized guest services and a ‘modern artful experience’ for travelers.

 From check-in until check-out I loved the overall feeling of this high-end hotel, it has a personal warmth that’s brought on by the beautiful interior design combined with the hotel’s friendly staff.